lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/begin_here_generate_traces.rst

 Align Channels and Calculate Drifts
 ===================================
+Drift correction of microscopy imaging is required to counter stage movement during image acquisition.
+During image acquisition, the microscope stage will inevitably move due to a number of factors including thermal fluctuations, airflow over the microscope and vibrations.
+By correcting for these shifts, we ensure that the fluorescent intensity of the same area is being measured throughout the experiment.

+Similarly, if multi-channel data has been collected on a microscope with multiple cameras or using an optosplit, the different channels may not overlay with each other perfectly.
+By measuring the shift between channels we can measure the same relative area in every channel.

-This module consists of two parts: The first part calculates the drift correction for the image stack, while the second half calculates the alignment between channels.
+This section consists of two parts: The first part calculates the drift correction for the image stack, while the second half calculates the alignment between channels.

-**Iterations** - *alignIterations* : Number of times to iterate drift correction calculations - 1 is fine if there minimal drift in the reference frames, or there is strong signal in the reference frames
+**Iterations** - *alignIterations* : Number of times to iterate drift correction calculations, 1 is fine if there minimal drift in the reference frames, or there is strong signal in the reference frames

-**Alignment Start Frame** - *alignStartFrame* :  Select reference frames where there is signal in all channels at the same time start frame from 1
+**Alignment Start Frame** - *alignStartFrame* :  Select reference frames where there is signal in all channels at the same time.
+Frames start from 1

-**Alignment End Frame** - *alignEndFrame* :
+**Alignment End Frame** - *alignEndFrame* : Last frame reference frames where there is signal in all channels.
+Negative numbers go from the end of the stack, so set to -1 to take the entire stack

 **Max Shift** - *alignMaxShift* : Limit the mamximum distance that the program will shift images for alignment this can help stop false alignments